Social Security Optimization

 When it comes to Social Security, most people think of retirement benefits.
 But what happens when a spouse passes away?
 That’s where Social Security survivor benefits come in—an often misunderstood but critical part of financial planning for widows, widowers, and dependents.

 Over the years, I’ve had many clients who were unaware of their eligibility for Social Security survivor benefits or didn’t understand how to maximize them.
-Let’s dive into the rules, eligibility criteria, and some real-life examples that highlight the importance of planning ahead.
+Three rules cover most of the eligibility questions, and three patterns cover most of the claiming mistakes.
+Both follow.

 Who Is Eligible for Social Security Survivor Benefits?